- Popcorn Lung

 For consumers, avoiding exposure to diacetyl is essential.
 In some people, this will result in a gradual decrease in symptoms if the process was diagnosed early enough.
 Steroids, antibiotics, and oxygen may be used to treat symptoms.
 In others, however, the disease can progress and may even require lung transplantation.

-What is the life expectancy for popcorn lung?
-Is it fatal?
+What is the life expectancy with bronchiolitis obliterans?

 According to the CDC, most individuals show little or no response to medical treatments for popcorn lung.
-However, if a person is diagnosed early and exposure to the chemicals are stopped, he or she may note a decrease or discontinuation of symptoms such chronic cough.
+However, if a person is diagnosed early and exposure to the chemicals is stopped, he or she may note a decrease or discontinuation of symptoms such as chronic cough.

 CDC.
 "Flavorings-related lung disease."
 Updated: Dec 19, 2016.